Home > Blog

 The ACA also says that 1 in 8 men will be diagnosed with prostate cancer during their lifetime!
 In addition, the risk of prostate cancer is higher in African American men and in Caribbean men of African ancestry than in men of other races.
 Still, it can affect anyone.

 These statistics underscore the importance of regular screenings and awareness of early symptoms, regardless of age.
-Early detection is crucial, as it significantly improves the chances of successful treatment and management, no matter if the patient is young or old.
+Early detection is crucial, as it significantly improves the chances of successful treatment and management, whether the patient is young or old.

 Myth 2: A High PSA Score Definitely Means Prostate Cancer